onur/acme-client/README.md

 ## `acme-client` crate

-`letsencrypt-rs` is powered by acme-client library.
-You can read documentation in [docs.rs](https://docs.rs/acme-client).
+`letsencrypt-rs` is powered by the acme-client library.
+You can read the documentation in [docs.rs](https://docs.rs/acme-client).
 Example usage of `AcmeClient`:

 ```rust
 AcmeClient::new()